-- \ Gyms (BU-Affiliated).
-BU's main campus has a state-of-the-art Fit ness and Recreation Center (FitRec), complete with a rock climbing call, racquetball courts, pools, a mini-lazy river, and all the machines you can ask for.
+Gyms (BU-Affiliated).
+BU's main campus has a state-of-the-art Fitness and Recreation Center (FitRec), complete with a rock climbing call, racquetball courts, pools, a mini-lazy river, and all the machines you can ask for.
 Full time students can use the gym free of charge (you must first complete an agreement form on the StudentLink or at the FitRec front desk).
-Close to the medical campus, the South End Fitness Center is available to full time GMS students for \$180 per school year. - \ Gyms (Alternate).
-BU-affiliated gyms are the cheapest options, but alternate gyms include the Fenway or South End Boston Sports Club, Gold's Gym, and the Huntington Ave YMCA. - \ For running/biking paths, try the Charles River Esplanade, the Back Bay Fens, Jamaica Pond, the Arnold Arboretum, and the Boston HarborWalk.
+On the medical campus the Fuller Building now has a basketball court, ping pong and pool tables free for all GMS students.
+Close to the medical campus, the South End Fitness Center is available to full time GMS students for \$180 per school year.

+Gyms (Alternate).
+BU-affiliated gyms are the cheapest options, but alternate gyms include the Fenway or South End Boston Sports Club, Gold's Gym, and the Huntington Ave YMCA.

+For running/biking paths, try the Charles River Esplanade, the Back Bay Fens, Jamaica Pond, the Arnold Arboretum, and the Boston HarborWalk.